Art creates emotions and, generally, you either like a certain piece of art or you don’t. But despite that, what is valid for everything else is [...]

 As the days slowly become darker and gloomier, and all the beautiful green flora is turning yellow and red, we would like to officially welcome autumn with a selection of the tastiest autumnal still lifes.
 This is an ode to the season abundant in fruit and veg!

 Paolo Antonio Barbieri is probably the less famous sibling (is it because he specialized in still lifes?) of his older brother Guercino, whose luminous depictions of biblical scenes were hugely successful.
-Paolo instead loved painting nature, excelling especially in painting fish.
+Paolo instead loved painting nature, excelling predominantly in painting fish.

 Around 1913, the Fauve spontaneity of Matisse‘s previous compositions gave way to a more formal Cubism-inspired discipline, so visible in his still lifes.

-De Chirico wrote once in regards to painting still lifes: “Only a talented painter when painting a still life, really captures the silent and still life of things created by nature or by men.
+De Chirico once wrote in regards to painting still lifes: “Only a talented painter when painting a still life, really captures the silent and still life of things created by nature or by men.
 A jug, so poorly-looking and insignificant that it goes unnoticed when put on a farmer’s table, in a good painting can become a fascinating object full of nobility.”

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!